drachenwald/dun-in-mara/events/2025/strawberry-raid-iv/index.md

 <a name="schedule"></a>
 ## Schedule

-The schedule will be published closer to the event date.
-The schedule is <a href="https://docs.google.com/spreadsheets/d/1HzCIMse8etcE8C72AXuQWK6zSjAglFycaJlrP-9cXxI/edit?usp=sharing">now available</a>.
+The schedule is <a href="https://docs.google.com/spreadsheets/d/1A2Uq8OSSCRndk16K4o6rFtL-0WaI0XM6/edit?usp=sharing&ouid=116658603629942036278&rtpof=true&sd=true">now available</a>.
 This document will be updated in the event of any changes.
 Please consult the noticeboards at the event for the most up to date information.

 <a name="eventteam"></a>
 ## Event Team